 A closed roof eave is one type that you would most likely see in houses that are built in areas with hotter weather.
 This type features very little overhang and sometimes appears as just a slight extension beyond the house siding.
 In some cases, no overhang is seen at all.

 Open roof eaves are more extended and are usually the types that measure beyond 12 inches.
 A nice design that you would often see with this type of structure is the exposure of roof brackets or beams.

 Boxed Roof Eaves

 Boxed roof eaves are enclosed at the edge.
 The soffit is under the boxed structure.
-By closing off the edge of the roof, this adds better protection to the overhanging structure.
+By closing off the edge of the roof, adds better protection to the overhanging structure.
 Thus, preventing the likelihood of damage at the end.

 The rakes refers to the edge of the roof located at the gable ends.
 These are pretty similar to the roof eaves and differ mostly in the location, rather than form.

-Importance of A Roof Overhang
+Importance of a Roof Overhang